markyoder/wasp_clone/wasphive/README.md

     }
 ```

-HIVE validation messages when validating the failing input shown above against the schema above:
+HIVE validation messages that occur when validating the failing input shown above against the schema above:
 ```javascript
     line:1 column:1 - Validation Error: test has 9 "valueone" occurrences - when there should be a minimum occurrence of 10